sanger-pathogens/external-import/README.md

   -t TICKET, --ticket TICKET
                         RT Ticket number
   -i INPUT, --input INPUT
-                        Directory containing the read files -o OUTPUT, --output OUTPUT
+                        Directory containing the read files to be copied.
+  -dl, --download       Use this flag to download the fastq files from ENA -c range[1,1000], --connections range[1,1000]
+                        Number of connections to ENA to be made at a time if files are to be downloaded.
+Default is 10.
+  -o OUTPUT, --output OUTPUT
-                        Base directory for import data
+                        Base directory for import datas -b BREAKPOINT, --breakpoint BREAKPOINT
+                        Breakpoint to split spreadsheet, default is no breaking

 ```
 Base directory for import data is ```/lustre/scratch118/infgen/pathogen/pathpipe/external_seq_data```